JessicaMulein/JessicaMulein/README.md

 - ⚡ Fun fact: I was once a licensed coal miner and have coded in the deepest darkest places on earth.
 One of my names is on millions of bookshelves and I have friends in high places.
 I am Mercurial.

-- By the way, Mercurial is a play on words related to software revision control systems like Git an Mercurial and then of course Freddy Mercury.
+- By the way, Mercurial is a play on words related to software revision control systems like Git an Mercurial and then of course Freddie Mercury.

 <!--
 **JessicaMulein/JessicaMulein** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.